CSaratakij/MainBlog/content/projects/Doppelganger.md

 You can view the board [here](https://trello.com/b/hVPRrx2p/dg-frame) .

 ## Conclusion
+There are some crunch times during this project. \
+I got no sleep at the last day of the competition.

+But overalll, I have fun finishing this. \
+Thank you everyone for playing this game.

-(TODO) Shout out to my team, This project won't be possible without them.
+Shout out to my team and all of our supporter, This project won't be possible without them.